tmonguillon/devstack-conf/README.md

 Requirements
 ============

-* Barematel or VM with 8Gb RAM and 40Gb Disk (at least)
+* Baremetal or VM with 8Gb RAM and 40Gb Disk (at least)
 * Ubuntu 14.04
 * Git installed